-The Toddler year is a time for explosive growth.
+The Toddler year is a time for incredible growth.
 Children have an extraordinary sensitivity to language, spatial relationships, music, art, social expectations, and more.
-During this time, young brains have a stronger and more lasting ability to learn when engaged in meaningful activities in a safe, loving environment.
+During this time, our children benefit for the enriched environment of hands-on learning activities.

 - A place where each child is exceptionally well known and loved.

 - 3 experienced teachers and only 12 children.

 - Materials that engage children’s minds and hands in active learning.

 - One-on-one and small group work.

 - Support for toilet training and hygene skills.

 - Music, library, P.E. and Creative Movement enrich learning.